-All Illinois clubs, bars & restaurants to close for 2 - 4 weeks due to COVID-19 pandemic
+All Illinois clubs, bars & restaurants to close due to COVID-19 pandemic

 All bars and restaurants in Illinois must close their doors to dine-in customers Governor JB Pritzker ordered Sunday, due to concerns about the spread of COVID-19.